pansilup/dat-analyt/README.md

 # fat-analyt : is713_grp2
-analysys of the effect of Chinese zodiac on fertility rate
+analysys on the effect of Chinese zodiac on fertility rate